Center for Asian Studies

 Optional Program Tracks

-Students have several options when majoring in Asian studies.
-One is the general Asian studies Bachelor of Arts degree.
-Alternately, if a student wishes to choose a particular area of sub-regional emphasis that will appear on their transcript, they may decide in their coursework to follow one of three available tracks:
+Students have several options when majoring in asian studies.
+One is the general asian studies Bachelor of Arts degree.
+Alternately, if a student wishes to choose a particular area of sub-regional emphasis that will appear on their transcript, they may decide in their coursework to follow one of four available tracks:

 • Korea track